yaasiin-ayeva/footix/README.md

 # footix
-An football api to predict matches
+An api to structure data for football tournaments in order to study some recursive variables